-Below is a reference for terms used throughout Test Management for Jira Cloud.
+Below is a reference for terms used throughout Zephyr Scale Cloud.

 Test Case: A test artefact developed for a particular test condition, such as to exercise a particular program path or to verify compliance with a specific requirement.

 Test Script: A specified sequence of steps and expected results for the execution of a test case.
 This is also known as manual test script or test procedure specification.
-Test Management for Jira allows the use of traditional step-by-step as well as BDD (Gherkin syntax) and plain text scripts.
+Zephyr Scale allows the use of traditional step-by-step as well as BDD (Gherkin syntax) and plain text scripts.

 Test Cycle: An ordered list of test cases assigned to testers and test environments created to achieve specific testing goals (usually a longer test run, such as regression tests, build verification tests, end-to-end tests, etc.).